-10 -30 m∆ □ Protection against "indirect contact" (personal fire protection) for stationary and mo- bile equipment, as well as for "direct contact".
-50 -300 mA Protection against "indirect contact" (personal fire protection) for stationary equip- 30 -300 IIIA ment
+10 -30 mΔ Protection against "indirect contact" (personal fire protection) for stationary and mo- bile equipment, as well as for "direct contact".
+50 -300 mA Protection against "indirect contact" (personal fire protection) for stationary equip- ment

-Recommendation: In order to protect against direct contact (with motor cables <5m) we recommend that each servo amplifier be protected individually using a 30mA residual-current circuit-breaker which is sensitive to all currents.
+Recommendation: In order to protect against direct contact (with motor cables shorter than 5 m) we recommend that each servo amplifier be protected individually using a 30mA residual-current circuit-breaker which is sensitive to all currents.